 How to Protect Your Rental Property With the Right Insurance

 Many people recognize the potential of making some extra money by renting out a home — or some space in their home.
-From short-term vacation rentals to long-term leases, rentals are getting a growing interest, even from people who are not experienced in real estate investment.
+From short-term vacation rentals to long-term leases, rentals continue to draw interest even from people who are not experienced in real estate investment.

 If you have toyed with the idea, you certainly should consider the pros and cons of this investment as well as its insurance implications.
 Insuring a home that will be rented out requires specific insurance coverage to protect you from potentially significant loss.
 The coverage you need largely depends on whether the rental is on your primary residence or in a separate location.